Suspect in custody in shooting death of Alabama sheriff

 HAYNEVILLE, Ala.
-(AP) — Few details were available Sunday morning about the circumstances surrounding the fatal shooting of an Alabama sheriff in a community near the state’s capital the night before and the capture of an 18-year-old suspect several hours later.
+(AP) — An Alabama sheriff was fatally shot Saturday evening in a community near the state’s capital, and an 18-year-old suspect was captured several hours later.

 Gov. Kay Ivey tweeted that Lowndes County Sheriff John Williams had been “tragically killed” in the line of duty and that she offered her prayers and sympathy to his family and the county sheriff’s department.